F Distribution: Ratios of two Independent Estimators

 This distribution is relatively insensitive to violations of the assumptions of normality of the parent population or the assumption of equal variances.

-Use of F-Distribution Table
+Use of F Distribution Table

-For given (specified) level of significance α, $F_\alpha(v_1,v_2)$ symbol is used to represent the upper (right hand side) 100% point of an F distribution having v1 and v2 df.
+For a given (specified) level of significance α, $F_\alpha(v_1,v_2)$ symbol is used to represent the upper (right-hand side) 100% point of an F distribution having $v_1$ and $v_2$ df.

-The lower (left hand side) percentage point can be found by taking the reciprocal of F-value corresponding to upper (right hand side) percentage point, but number of df are interchanged i.e. \[F_{1-\alpha}(v_1,v_2)=\frac{1}{F_\alpha(v_2,v_1)}\]
+The lower (left-hand side) percentage point can be found by taking the reciprocal of the F-value corresponding to the upper (right-hand side) percentage point, but the number of df is interchanged i.e. \[F_{1-\alpha}(v_1,v_2)=\frac{1}{F_\alpha(v_2,v_1)}\]

 The distribution for the variable F is given by